rzl-zone/ziggy-route/README.md

 ---
 ## Installation

-Install Rzl Ziggy in your Laravel backend with Composer:
+Install Rzl Ziggy-Route in your Laravel backend with Composer:

 ```bash
 composer require rzl-zone/ziggy-route
 ```

-Install Rzl Ziggy in your frontend or SPA with NPM, PNPM or YARN:
+Install Rzl Ziggy-Route in your frontend or SPA with NPM, PNPM or YARN:

 ```bash
 npm i @rzl-zone/ziggy-route